webiny/docs.webiny.com/docs/deep-dive/cli/creating-a-scaffold-plugin.md

 Congratulations!
 You've just finished your first scaffolding plugin. 🚀

-To see a more complex example, take a look at our [cli-plugin-scaffold-graphql-service](https://github.com/webiny/webiny-js/tree/master/packages/cli-plugin-scaffold-graphql-service) package, on our Github.
+To see a more complex example, take a look at our [cli-plugin-scaffold-graphql-service](https://github.com/webiny/webiny-js/tree/master/packages/cli-plugin-scaffold-graphql-service) package, on our GitHub.